-The eSports landscape incorporates a few different entities – publishers, events & their organizers, teams, and fanbase.
-To sum up, eSports generates revenues from sponsorships, advertising, selling media right, publishing, and tickets and merchandise sale.
+The esports landscape incorporates a few different entities – publishers, events & their organizers, teams, and fanbases.
+Esports generates revenues from sponsorships, advertising, selling media rights, publishing, and tickets and merchandise sales.

-Firstly, sponsorships are driven by tech and gaming peripheral companies such as Intel and SteelSeries respectively, making it the largest contributor.
+Firstly, sponsorships are driven by tech and gaming peripheral companies such as Intel and SteelSeries, making it the largest contributor.
 Secondly, advertising revenues from computer components and energy drinks such as Re companies.
 Thirdly, Twitch and YouTube Gaming pay to own the rights to broadcast live games.
-Fourth, game publishers such as Valve pay to host tournaments.
+Fourthly, game publishers such as Valve pay to host tournaments.
 Lastly, tickets and merchandise sales also generate significant revenues.

 At the moment, esports needs more to grow by 2021.
 Many brands invest a total of $694 million (77% of the total market) into esports in one way or another.
 This amount is expected to grow in 2019, elevating the market to $1 billion in revenue.

 How blockchain can usher in a new era in the esports market

 Blockchain for esports would deliver a fully transparent environment.
 Also, the ease and transparency of financial operations would increase drastically.
 In the long run, the majority of the content that would be available on the blockchain-based esports platform would be open-sourced.
 Also, players would be ranked and earnings would be calculated based on their popularity.

 The esports blockchain platform would act primarily as an underwriter for distributing the allocated funds.
 Leveraging the power of blockchain technology, smart contracts would guarantee the platform users automated tracking of their performance on the esports arena.